Scan Talk # 3 – Not all glass negatives are equal

 Typical process for mass production of ‘genuine photo’ postcards used from about 1905 to the the late 1960s. © Mark Zanzig/zanzig.com/ChatGPT

 In principle, the original photo (on a glass negative, a large film negative, or a 35 mm film negative) was printed as a large print.
 Possibly edits were made and text was applied.
 This edited variant was reproduced on a glass negative plate which (going forward) was the “master copy” for the respective postcard.
-To print a postcard, all you needed to do was creating a contact print of that master copy negative plate.
+To print a postcard, all you had to do was making a contact print of that master copy negative plate.
 Once finished, the negative plate went to the archive for future use.
-(The back of the postcard got the standard layout for postcards and usually a “genuine photo postcard” label of sorts.
+The back of the postcard got the standard layout for postcards and usually a “genuine photo postcard” label of sorts.

 It’s easy to see why these postcards were marketed as “genuine photo postcards” (or “echte Photographie” in German): technically, they were genuine photo prints, created from a (glass) negative, with all the benefits, especially a higher range of shades and (usually) a superb sharpness.